libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/aggregator_factory.md

 <td>2</td>
 <td>To create a new aggregator instance, the aggregator factory must already be initialized and exist under the Libra2 account.</td>
 <td>High</td>
-<td>The create_aggregator_internal function asserts that AggregatorFactory exists for the Aptos account.</td>
+<td>The create_aggregator_internal function asserts that AggregatorFactory exists for the Libra2 account.</td>
 <td>Formally verified via <a href="#high-level-req-2">CreateAggregatorInternalAbortsIf</a>.</td>
 </tr>

 <tr>
 <td>3</td>
-<td>Only the Aptos framework address may create an aggregator instance currently.</td>
+<td>Only the Libra2 framework address may create an aggregator instance currently.</td>
 <td>Low</td>
-<td>The create_aggregator function ensures that the address calling it is the Aptos framework address.</td>
+<td>The create_aggregator function ensures that the address calling it is the Libra2 framework address.</td>
 <td>Formally verified via <a href="#high-level-req-3">create_aggregator</a>.</td>
 </tr>